azevedolab/DnldTool4RCSB/README.md

 **make_a_dir**: This function makes a directory in the content folder.
 <br> </br>
 <br> </br>
-Requests library docs available at https://requests.readthedocs.io/en/latest/.
+Requests HTTP library docs available at https://requests.readthedocs.io/en/latest/.

 To install the requests library, type the following command.